Colombian painter and sculptor Fernando Botero, known for his inflated forms, has died at age 91

 Lina Botero told the Colombian radio station Caracol that her father died Friday morning in Monaco of pneumonia complications.

 Botero depicted politicians, animals, saints, and scenes from his childhood in an inflated and colorful form that was instantly recognizable.
-During his lifetime the artist attained global fame and influence, despite his humble origins, and his paintings were exhibited around the world, while his imposing bronze sculptures can be found in the parks and avenues of many European and Latin American capitals.
+During his lifetime the artist attained global fame and influence, despite his humble origins, and his paintings were exhibited in museums globally, while his imposing bronze sculptures can be found in the parks and avenues of many European and Latin American capitals.

 “His success was truly immense” Botero’s son Juan Carlos, wrote in a biography of his father, published in 2010.
 “Fernando Botero has created a unique style, that is original and easy to recognize.”